Kakifrucht/HalfminerBot/README.md

   - Define what client belongs to which group via their talk power
   - Higher groups automatically inherit all permissions of lower groups
   - Permission changes are always logged
-- Command interface with !<command>
+- Command chat interface with !<command>
   - Command flood protection
   - Default command if none supplied is !channel, to make channel creation easier
   - Permission to use command necessary
 - **Commands**
   - !admin
+    - Lookup player information via username or client id
     - Reload the config file
       - Won't reload if file was not modified or if it is in invalid format
     - Restart (full reconnect) or shut the bot down